 Meteora is in the Thessaly area of Greece, to the north of the country.
 The closest town to Meteora is Kalambaka, a 10-minute drive from the monasteries.

 Kalambaka is 353 kms from Athens, 234 kms from Thessaloniki and 231 kms from Delphi.
 Understandably, visitors wonder if travelling to Meteora is worth the time.
-Our answer – it definitely does!
+My answer – it definitely does!

 In Kalambaka, you will find plenty of budget and upmarket accommodation options, restaurants and everything a visitor would need.
 In fact, the number of good tavernas is surprisingly high.
 Don’t miss the local meat dishes like lamb, kokoretsi and stifado.

 Meteora guide – Getting to Meteora from Athens